 Tracking nuclei in whole-brain video of freely moving animal.

-Non rigid deformations in head make it difficult to track nuclei.
+One other important challenge is that non-rigid deformations in the head make it difficult to track nuclei.
 Thus, behaviour recording channel was used to detect skeleton of the worm.
 Next the skeleton was mapped to neuron activity recording channel.
 To define coordinates of nuclei in each frame, a coordinate system was defined based on the centerline in each frame.
 X coordinate for each nuclei was defined as the distance along the centerline starting from posterior end of the centerline.
 Y coordinate for each cell was defined as the perpendicular distance of the cell to the centerline.

 Accuracy quantification on experimental whole-brain imaging video

 Ground tracks were annotated manually for 200 frames in the video.
 These tracks were used to assess the accuracy of various methods.

+Results

 Toolbox for comparison tracking methods